hillu/local-log4j-vuln-scanner/README.md

 The `--ignore-v1` flag will _exclude_ checks for log4j 1.x vulnerabilities.

+The `--log` flag allows everythig to be written to a log file instead of stdout/stderr.

+Use the `--exclude` flag to exclude subdirectories from being scanned.

 If class files indicating one of the vulnerabilities are found, messages like the following are printed to standard output: